 You can bring alcoholic beverages, too, but only if you have a private room.
 You technically can’t consume alcohol in a public space, so you’d need to limit your partying to your space in the Sleeping Car.
 However, if you purchase an alcoholic drink from the Café or Lounge, you may drink it elsewhere.
 On one night of our trip, my friend and I bought some beers and played a [very tame] drinking game with a deck of cards and some new friends in the Lounge.

 Traveling long distance by train should be on everyone’s bucket list.
 It’s an incredible way to see America’s spacious skies and amber waves of grain while heading to your destination.
-Long travel days and the hangar that follows can be one of the most stressful parts of getting from point A to point B, but on Amtrak, you’re covered.
+Long travel days can be one of the most stressful parts of getting from point A to point B, but on Amtrak, you’re covered.
 It might even end up being one of the most enjoyable aspects of your adventure.